linusjaderlund/spaceshuttle/README.md

-Same options as for the command line can be set using sftp.json and should be present in the same directory as your terminal is pointing when running `spaceshuttle`. **Note that any options set in the command-line will override sftp.json**.
+Same options as for the command line can be set using sftp.json and should be present in the same directory as your terminal is pointing when running `spaceshuttle-deploy`. **Note that any options set in the command-line will override sftp.json**.
 Example of such file could look like this:

 ``` json
 {